MIMBCD-UI/prototype-breast-screening/README.md

 [MIMBCD-UI](https://mimbcd-ui.github.io/) is a Research Project that deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 These deep networks will incorporate information from several different modes by a User Interface (UI) implemented based on our [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository.
 The [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository is an Open Source Project with a goal to deliver an example of web based medical imaging platform for the breast cancer diagnosis.
 We also have several demos to see in our [YouTube Channel](https://www.youtube.com/channel/UCPz4aTIVHekHXTxHTUOLmXw), please follow us.

 ## Research

 Like the fact that these projects are research projects, we underline and ask for the support of our noble scientific community to help us across the path.
 With this project, we hope to provide valuable information regarding our research topics and theories.
 Also, you can follow and support our project on [ResearchGate](https://www.researchgate.net/project/Medical-Imaging-Multimodality-Breast-Cancer-Diagnosis-User-Interface).

-### Citing Master Thesis
+### Citing

-We kindly ask **scientific works and studies** that make use of Master Thesis to cite Master Thesis in their associated publications.
-Similarly, we ask **open-source** and **closed-source** works that make use of Master Thesis to warn us about this use.
+We kindly ask **scientific works and studies** that make use of the repository to cite it in their associated publications.
+Similarly, we ask **open-source** and **closed-source** works that make use of the repository to warn us about this use.

 You can cite our work using the following BibTeX entry:

 ```
 @mastersthesis{calisto2017mimbcdui,